sciZer0/7/v/README.md

 Fundamental Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's total supply.

-*For example, Ethereum Improvement Proposal 1559, as mentioned above, doesn't decrease the native token's total supply.*
+*For example, Ethereum Improvement Proposal 1559, as mentioned above, doesn't really decrease the native token's total supply.*

 *The Bitcoin blockchain will stop printing its native token only at 2140 (in 118 years), and the Ethereum blockchain,  maybe at one day in the future.*